- If you keep getting a Do you want to save changes to PDF before closing? pop-up in Adobe, the app might be out-of-date.

-To save a PDF as read-only, go to File, select Properties, choose Security, and click the Edit button.
+To save a PDF as read-only, you should edit the file Security options.
 If you can’t do so, use the tips from this dedicated guide.

 Yes, you can.
-Go to File, select Open, and then navigate to the PDF file you’re planning to edit.
+You only need to change the program you use to open the document.
 You may also use these software tools for creating editable PDF forms.